jordonajames2911-source/CrystalAtlas/README.md

 CrystalAtlas is a configurable Windows desktop application for collating crystallisation drop images into annotated plate layouts and recording crystal positions.

+### Development Note

+*CrystalAtlas was conceived, designed, and directed by **Jordon James**.
+OpenAI's ChatGPT was used as a software development assistant to help generate code, troubleshoot issues, refine features, and improve documentation throughout development.
+All design decisions, feature selection, testing, validation, and final approval of the software were carried out by the project author.
+The author accepts full responsibility for the functionality and content of this project.*

 ## Features

 - 24-well, 48-well, 96-well and 384-well plate presets